fumin/paxuby/README.md

 * the class `App::Command` which assigns the instance variable `@err_msg` when there's an error parsing a command string
 * the module_function `App.execute`, which is expected to return a `Paxos::App::Result` object.

-A straight forward example be found in './app/app.rb'.
+A straight forward example can be found in './app/app.rb'.

 ## Testing and Profiling
 * Run `bacon test/test.rb` to run all tests